jaewon0225/oipd_docs/docs/index.md

-# OIPD Docs

 ## 1. Introduction

 ### 1.1.
 What is OIPD?

-OIPD (Options Implied Probability Distribution) is a powerful Python library designed for financial quants, researchers, and traders.
+[OIPD (Options Implied Probability Distribution)](https://github.com/tyrneh/options-implied-probability) is a powerful Python library designed for financial quants, researchers, and traders.
 It provides a comprehensive toolkit for transforming raw options market data into meaningful, forward-looking probability distributions of a security's future price.

 The core mission of OIPD is to democratise access to sophisticated options analysis.
 By handling the complex mathematics of volatility modeling and risk-neutral density estimation, OIPD allows you to focus on what matters: generating insights, managing risk, and developing novel trading strategies.